-When my preschooler was just a bit younger, she confused the colors red and blue, black and white.
-I created a simple color sorting activity so she could practice with the colors at the same time to help clear up the confusion.
-(I wanted her to see blue next to red and black next to white.)
+When my oldest daughter was a preschooler, she confused the colors red and blue, black and white.
+I created a simple color sorting activity for toddlers so she could practice with the colors.
+This DIY color sorting activity helped clear up the confusion.